Ibrahim Conteh

-Ibrahim Posle Conteh (born 2 November 1996) is a Sierra Leonean professional footballer who plays as a midfielder for Charlotte Independence in USL League One.
-Conteh joined USL League One club Charlotte Independence on August 4, 2022.
+Ibrahim Posle Conteh (born 2 November 1996) is a Sierra Leonean professional footballer who plays as a midfielder.

 International career

 In 2014, Conteh played with the Sierra Leone national under-20 team scoring one goal in four games.
 He made his debut for the senior team in a 1-0 win over Liberia on 8 September 2019, playing 90 minutes in the 2022 FIFA World Cup qualification.